 Figure 2.
 Chartlytics assessment system

-With Chartlytics, teachers employ a measurement system with standards defining what they will label as a measure, the precise metric they will use to capture performance and learning, and how to display the data.
+With Chartlytics, teachers employ a standardized measurement system -- with standards defining what they will label as a measure, the precise metric they will use to capture performance and learning, and how to display the data.
 Therefore, student progress directly reflects the instructional environment arranged by the teacher.
-Additionally, the focus on changing and improving student performance pervades the Chartlytics system.